Odyssey (Riize album): Background and release

-On February 2025, SM Entertainment announced in its roadmap that Riize would make their comeback in the second quarter of 2025.
+In February 2025, SM Entertainment announced in its roadmap that Riize would make their comeback in the second quarter of 2025.
 On April 28, 2025, it was announced that Riize would release their first studio album titled Odyssey on May 19.
 The album trailer video was also released on the same day.
 Promotional schedule was released on the next day on April 29.

 Teaser images for the album were released on a regular basis between April 30 and May 15.
 Several promotional videos were released ahead of the album.
 The first was the music video for the track "Bag Bad Back", which premiered on May 1.
 This was followed by a track video for "Ember to Solar" on May 6.
 On May 11, a monologue video was also released.
 A full-length video featuring all ten songs from the album premiered via Weverse on May 14.
 The album was released alongside the music video for "Fly Up" on May 19.